 - Military Alphabet: Yagov's forces are identified as Alpha, Bravo, Charlie, Delta, Echo, Fox, and Golf, followed by Yagov himself.

 - Mirrored Confrontation Shot: "Hitman" and Yagov face each other on the upper playfield.

 - One-Man Army: The player is this, against Yagov and his squadron.

-- Score Multiplier: Hit the gates above the inlanes , then shoot the upper orbit to raise the bonus multiplier; earning 10x multiplier on a single ball lights the Extra Ball on the left side shot.
+- Score Multiplier: Hit the gates above the inlanes , then shoot the upper orbit to raise the bonus multiplier.
+Earning an 8x multiplier lights the Extra Ball on the left side shot.

 - Spelling Bonus: Spell T-O-M-C-A-T to light the locks for multiball.